People Are Determined To Hear What We Have To Say About Their "Am I The Jerk" Stories

 This action was so very cruel, and they repeated it for days, and never once thought of how it was cruel.

 Refusing to change your decision is the right thing to do.
 They are adults, who did something wrong, and should be held accountable for it.

 They did a very cruel thing, and have damaged several relationships with this behavior.
 They have broken all trust between you two and them.

-It’s reasonable to stand by your decision.
+All the consequences of their actions are their own fault.

 I’d send a written notice, or tape it to the door, too.
 Just in case they try to pretend they didn’t understand.

 It’s reasonable to tell your parents that you won’t be discussing them again, not for now, maybe not for the next year, maybe longer.

 This is fresh pain, on top of fresh pain.
 You and your wife need space to process it all.
 You don’t need to hear about them or what they want.
 They made a cruel choice to act; the consequences are theirs to pay, not yours to solve for them.

+If these adults want to apologize, they can do it by letter.
 That doesn’t mean you will read it, or that your wife will read it.
 It could take a long time before you would want to read anything they might have written.
-That’s also reasonable because they just broke the relationships and all trust.” blueberryyogurtcup

 Another User Comments: